 - Camberwell Assessment of Need in the Elderly.

-Important aspects of management are:
+Important aspects of management

 - Treatment of unstable medical conditions and any treatable problems contributing to the disability.